GeorgeParackal/HomeNetSafe/README.md

 Make a venv (if you haven't made one yet) by running: python -m venv HNS_venv

-Activate the venv by running:
+Activate the venv by running.
+Run this command in terminal each time after you open VSCode again:
 HNS_venv\Scripts\activate

 Install all dependencies to the venv using: